 Divorce is just part of the process of ending a marriage

 In strict legal terms “divorce” is just the legal ending of a marriage and doesn’t deal with issues of property division, custody and child or spousal support.
 Even in the most amicable divorces, coming to a separation agreement is a challenging and complicated process — both legally and emotionally.
-Whether a divorce is amicable or contentious, whether you have many shared assets and children, or not, it is important to consult with an experienced family lawyer before filing for divorce.
+Whether a divorce is amicable or contentious, whether you have many shared assets and children, or not, it is important to consult with an experienced family lawyer before filing for divorce in Alberta.

 If you are considering divorce, consult with a Kolinsky Law experienced family lawyer in Edmonton.
 We will help you understand your options and the benefits and challenges of pursuing the right grounds for your case, and ensure you get the separation agreement you deserve.